|English Parties in 1700|

 The moderate Tories were the other major (perhaps smaller) part of the party.
 The moderates consisted of men generally adhering to the same principles as the High Tories, but taking a far more moderate view on them.
 Examples of these are: Marlborough, Godolphin and Harley.
 These men also leaned on the crown, and saw themselves primarily as 'servants of the crown'.
 Till about 1708/10 they succeeded in having a government that included members of both parties and was reasonably effective.
 They however came under increasing attack by the extremists.
 Thus Godolphin was harassed by the Whig Junto and Harley by the October Club.
 This finally led to Marlborough and Godolphin in fact becoming Whigs, while Harley came under the influence of the High Tories.

 The Whig party was mainly midde-class (meaning very well to do).
-It included the puritans and dissenters, but also the majority of the wealthy aristocracy that was interested in finance commerce, and the big traders.
-Its basic programm points included:
+It included the puritans and dissenters, but also the wealthy whose fortunes were made in finance and commerce, and the big traders.

 |Taxes:||a different method of taxation|